Judge nears decision on future of state mental health system - News Break

 Judge nears decision on future of state mental health system

 JACKSON, Miss.
-(AP) — When Michael Hogan was appointed by a federal judge to help craft a plan for the future of Mississippi’s embattled mental health care system, he planned to tour community mental health centers in-person to see the state's services in action.
-He hoped to speak to patients and employees — perspectives he said would be vital in charting the Department of Mental Health’s path forward.www.midfloridanewspapers.com
+(AP) — When Michael Hogan was appointed by a federal judge to help craft a road map for the future of Mississippi’s embattled mental health care system, he planned to tour community mental health centers in-person to see the state's services in action.
+He hoped to speak to patients and employees — perspectives he said would be vital in charting the Department of Mental Health’s path forward.www.ccenterdispatch.com

 Comments / 0